rollehfoh/ANY.RUN/connectors/Microsoft/MS Sentinel SIEM-SOAR/ANYRUN-Sandbox-Defender/README.md

 ## Microsoft Defender for Endpoint configuration and additional script

 > **Note:** To allow the connector to extract all files of interest from endpoints (including potentially dangerous ones), we recommend setting `Quarantine` as the default action for your MDE. **!ATTENTION!** Be careful when configuring antivirus policies, as this can be potentially dangerous.
-Study:
+See:
 >
 > - [Configure remediation for Microsoft Defender Antivirus detections](https://learn.microsoft.com/en-us/defender-endpoint/configure-remediation-microsoft-defender-antivirus)
 >